Git-Utkarsh/SchoolManagementSystem/README.md

 ```

 ## Usage

+1. **Run the Program**:
+   - Run the program using a Python interpreter.
+The program will start with a menu displaying various options.
 ```run
 python student_management.py
 ```

+2. **Navigation**:
+   - Use the numeric keys to navigate through the menu and perform different operations.
+   - Follow the on-screen instructions to input data and interact with the system.

+3. **Exit**:
+   - You can exit the program at any time by selecting the "Exit" option from the menu.

+## Contributors

+- [Your Name] (if you are contributing or maintaining the code)

+## Acknowledgments

+- [Mention any acknowledgments or references if applicable]

+---

+Feel free to customize this README to include any additional information or instructions that are relevant to your use case.

 ## Development
 If you want to contribute to this project, follow these steps: